Vaccinations and medication for Travel to Tanzania (Complete Health Guide)

 Important Notes

-Tanzania strictly enforces Yellow Fever regulations
+Tanzania strictly enforces Yellow Fever regulations.

-Travelers without proof may be vaccinated upon arrival
+Travelers without proof may be vaccinated upon arrival.

-A single Yellow Fever vaccination provides lifelong protection
+A single Yellow Fever vaccination provides lifelong protection.

 Neighboring countries with Yellow Fever risk include Kenya, Uganda, Rwanda, Burundi, and the Democratic Republic of Congo.